 The head boy of his chorus back in civilization, Jack becomes the leader of the hunters on the island.
 Jack loves power.
 Laws and rules interest him only because they give him the chance to punish the other boys and express his dominance over them.
 He loves to hunt and kill because it gives him a chance to dominate nature.
 Jack gets angry whenever he doesn't get his way: he believes a proper leader issues orders and is obeyed.
 By the end of the novel he becomes exactly that sort of leader, wielding power only for his own whim and benefit.
 Jack symbolizes the human love of dominance and power.

 The Lord of the Flies quotes below are all either spoken by Jack or refer to Jack.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Lord of the Flies published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 4 Quotes